benahm/TestDataFactory/docs/PERFORMANCE.md

 * Person Account is not enabled

-**Note** : in an org where Person Account is enabled a SOQL query per transaction is made by the TDF class to get the list of person account record types
+**Note** : in an org where Person Account is enabled a SOQL query per transaction is made by the TestDataFactory class to get the list of person account record types

 #### Test #1